 Under data protection legislation every individual has the right of access to information relating to them.
-This right is called Subject Access.
-Any person wishing to make a Subject Access request can do so by following the instructions above.
-Personal information will never be disclosed verbally in response to a request.
+Any person wishing to make a subject access request can do so by following the instructions above.

 Written consent will always be required from any person nominating a third party to request information on their behalf.
 Parents may make requests on behalf of their children but if the child is 13 years or older, the child must also provide written consent for the parent to make the application on their behalf.